 It was up to the European Court of Human Rights to decide, she added.

 Labour's Keith Vaz urged ministers to publish any advice it got "in writing".

 The home secretary is under pressure amid confusion over the deadline for appeals against the preacher's deportation to Jordan.

 She has insisted the UK believed the deadline was Monday 16 April although the European Court of Human Rights said a request for an appeal made the next day was before the deadline.

 Lawyers for the Palestinian-Jordanian preacher, who is wanted in Jordan on bomb-plotting charges, have claimed the government got the date wrong.

 The deportation process cannot now begin until it is decided whether the case should go to the court's Grand Chamber.

-Mrs May told the Home Affairs Select Committee the UK's position was based on conversations between her officials and those at the European court, the court's own guidance as well as previous legal precedent.'First opportunity'
+Mrs May told the Home Affairs Select Committee the UK's position was based on conversations between her officials and those at the European court, the court's own guidance as well as previous legal precedent.

 She said the advice she had received from Home Office and Foreign Office "has been consistent and remains consistent until this day".

 "I don't consider it a farce for a government minister to take unambiguous legal advice, to act on that advice and to take action at the first possible opportunity to resume the deportation of an individual who is considered to be a danger to our national security," she said.